 \section{Fixed-size Algorithm of GFS}

-Building upon the resolution of the entropy issue in the previous section, the subsequent section focuses on tackling the challenge of random sample size within the framework of Algorithm \ref{Al00}.
+Building upon the resolution of the zero SIP issue in the previous section, this section addresses the challenge of random sample size within the framework of Algorithm \ref{Al00}.

-To overcome this challenge, one of the simplest approaches is to arrange the bars based on a cumulative manner as follows.
-The first bar starts from zero to $\pi_1$, the second bar starts from $\pi_1$ to $\min{(\pi_1+\pi_2, 1)},$ and if the minimum is 1, then the reminder of $(\pi_1+\pi_2)-1$ continues from zero, and so forth.
+To overcome this challenge, one of the simplest approaches is to arrange the bars based in a cumulative manner as follows.
+The first bar starts from zero to $\pi_1$, the second bar starts from $\pi_1$ to $\min{(\pi_1+\pi_2, 1)},$ and if the minimum is 1, then the remainder of $(\pi_1+\pi_2)-1$ wraps around from zero, and so forth.
 Details are presented in Algorithm \ref{Alfixed}.